MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DlpComplianceRule.md

 ```

 ### -FromMemberOf
-The FromMemberOf parameter specifies an condition for the DLP rule that looks for senders' email in the lists given as values to this param.
+The FromMemberOf parameter specifies a condition for the DLP rule that looks for senders' emails in the lists given as values to this parameter.
 You can give multiple lists to this parameter.

 ```yaml
 Type: SmtpAddress[]